|Columns||Club News||Dog Food||Side Effects||Dog Shows|

-TheDogPlace.org broke the "dog show crud" news in January 2005 and today it's all over the internet but here is what it means to you and why that show circuit remains as a warning ...
-We called it "the crud" because it was unlike anything anyone had ever experienced.
+TheDogPlace.org broke the "dog flu" news in January 2005 and today it's all over the internet but here's what it means to you and why that show circuit served as a warning about vaccines, human and animal.
+We called it "the dog show crud" because it was unlike anything anyone had ever experienced.

 By September 2005 the Florida Dept. Of Agriculture veterinarians had released a statement about a new virus "known as canine influenza."
 They probably didn't like our "dog show crud" name or our characterization of it as a zoonotic disease.

 At the time, no one made a connection between "dog show crud" and the Un.
 Of FL College Of Veterinary Medicine with locations in Jacksonville, (where the circuit starts) Ocala, Gainesville, etc.

 The following excerpts ran in TheDogPlace.org in March 2005.
 "Symptoms, diagnosis and treatment are unconfirmed as it is so new in dogs and hits humans equally as hard.
 Viral or bacterial, it is extremely aggressive.
 Puppies or immune-compromised adults can be lost within hours of first stage diarrhea."

 "Due to the rapid, virulent onset, dog show crud was diagnosed as a virus when it first broke on the January show circuit which attracts dogs from Maine to California.
 But even then, savvy dog owners knew it didn't fit the pattern of a virus and in fact, quick treatment for bacteria stopped the diarrhea.
 Antibiotics should have no effect on a virus."